zhuxiao/asvbm-experiments/README.md

 # SV_STAT experiment
 In our experiments, we used the high accuracy of the PacBio sequencing platform in CCS mode, combined with NGMLR's alignment capability for long-read data and 30X the coverage depth.
 This approach provides a well-balanced strategy for detecting variants.
-The identification results of HG002 CCS data were evaluated using ASVCLR(v1.4.0), cuteSV (v2.0.3), pbsv (v2.9.0), Sniffles2 (v2.0.2) and SVIM(v2.0.0), respectively.
+The identification results of HG002 CCS data were benchmarked using ASVCLR(v1.4.0), cuteSV (v2.0.3), pbsv (v2.9.0), Sniffles2 (v2.0.2) and SVIM(v2.0.0), respectively.
 The benchmark dataset was the high-confidence HG002 dataset created by the Genome in a Bottle Consortium (GIAB).
 More specific experimental information was shown as follows.
 ## Prerequisites

 ### Tools

-We used  [SV_STAT](https://github.com/zhuxiao/sv_stat) to evaluate variant calling results.
+We used  [SV_STAT](https://github.com/zhuxiao/sv_stat) to benchmark variant calling results.

 ```sh
 $ wget -c https://github.com/zhuxiao/sv_stat/releases/download/1.0.0/sv_stat_1.0.0.tar.xz